-They all do a wonderful job of adding traction to your steps which reduces the chances of slipping and falling.
+They are generally an easy installation and an affordable way to add good traction to your steps, which reduces the chances of slipping and falling.

 Types Of Safety Stair Treads For Indoor and Outdoor Use

-Indoor carpet stair treads come in a variety of styles and designs.
+Indoor carpet stair treads are a popular option that comes in various colors and a variety of sizes, styles and designs.
 You can choose from simple styles like these or patterned styles like these.
 There are many more to choose from so look through the multitude of styles available either at your local carpet store or online.

 Indoor vinyl or rubber stair treads are a great choice especially if you have pets in the home (easier to clean the pet hair off of).
 They aren’t as decorative as some of the other options available but they are very practical – like these rubber treads.

 Note that some of these are not solid pieces of vinyl or rubber but instead have decorative cut outs.
 Although these cut out versions are more aesthetic, they can be difficult for someone who uses a cane.